Seeking Happiness: Moral Conversion Series #1

 Future posts in this series will be looking at an article by Father Spitzer on moral conversion.
 In this article Father suggests that by combining Ignatian spirituality with methods for increasing “self-efficacy” one can take their life from ordinary to extraordinary.
 These self-efficacy methods, which were developed by renowned Stanford psychologist Dr. Albert Bandura, have proven successful in many different contexts including sports, business, education, and more.
 By coupling spiritual practices and psychology Fr.
 Spitzer shows us how we can attain the freedom that comes from virtue and escape the slavery of vice.

-This post is the first in a series on moral conversion.
-In later posts, we will explore how to implement Ignatian spirituality along with techniques derived from Bandura’s self-efficacy to reach level 3 and level 4 happiness.
+In subsequent posts, we will explore how to implement Ignatian spirituality along with techniques derived from Bandura’s self-efficacy to find your purpose in life and to reach level 3 and 4 happiness.